ODA Fee Guide, Dental Costs Explained

 Cost of Fluoride Tray

-The cost of a Fluoride tray is $84 plus dental lab fee of $100.
+A Fluoride tray costs $186 (a set of upper and lower trays is $372).
 The codes relevant to fluoride trays in the Ontario Dental Association’s Suggested Fee Guide appear as follows:

 Fluoride, Custom Appliances (home application)